 If you’re looking for a no-fee rewards card and don’t mind keeping tabs on your spending and enrolling in rotating cash back categories, the Chase Freedom Flex can be a great fit, allowing you to maximize your rewards earnings across a variety of purchase categories.

-Chase’s cash back calendar typically includes popular categories like grocery stores and online shopping; for the third quarter of 2021, they include grocery stores and select streaming services.
+Chase’s cash back calendar typically includes popular categories like grocery stores and online shopping.
 While a category like groceries should make it easy to max out the $1,500 spend cap, other categories like streaming services can be tough to get full value out of.
 Even so, the Freedom Flex also makes for a great all-purpose rewards card thanks to its practical year-round bonus categories, especially its 5 percent cash back rate on Ultimate Rewards travel and 3 percent cash back rate on dining.

 Not only does the 5 percent cash back rate on Ultimate Rewards travel rival the travel rewards rate offered on some of the best travel credit cards, but the Freedom Flex also makes a perfect pair with premium Chase cards like the Chase Sapphire Reserve® card: Your rewards are worth 50 percent more when you transfer them from the Freedom Flex to the Sapphire Reserve and redeem for travel through the Ultimate Rewards portal.